Khushi6517/Fe-Code1/README.md

 Our password strength checker is a powerful tool designed to ensure the security of your online accounts by evaluating the strength of your passwords against established guidelines.
 By following specific criteria, our checker helps you create robust passwords that are resilient against unauthorized access.

 ## GUIDELINES ##
-1.Must have atleast 8 characters
+1. Must have atleast 8 characters
 2. must contain special character
 3. must contain numeric value
 4. must contain uppercase